Walk of Honor a Success

 Thanks also to Bill Melton whose exceptional restoration skills have preserved this piece of local history for many years to come.

-Also pictured is the Baggage Room as it was in 1914.
+Pictured above is the Baggage Room as it was in 1914.
 The front tire and handle of the baggage cart is visible in the lower right corner of the photograph.
 If the 1914 photo had been in color, the cart would have looked like it is today (as seen above).

 Contributed photo published by The Porterville Recorder

-Bank of the Sierra
+$2,000 Grant from The Bank of the Sierra

-The Bank of the Sierra has generously granted the Museum $2,000 towards the restoration and installation of the 1918 Smith's Market delivery truck.
+The Bank of the Sierra generously granted the Museum $2,000 towards the restoration and installation of the 1918 Smith's Market delivery truck.
 Thank you Bank of the Sierra!